All Episodes

 That's the kind of thing presidents are supposed to do.

-And he was right, and it doesn't happen nearly enough.
+And it doesn't happen nearly enough.

 What a coincidence.